 To read more about MDRC’s positive evaluation of Talent Development, click here for an overview.

 The body of research revealing the positive impacts of Talent Development during the middle grades on students’ progress in reading and mathematics and on helping them stay on track for an on-time graduation from high school is summarized in Chapter 28 of the Handbook of Research on Schools, Schooling and Human Development.
-Click here to read the chapter.
+Read the chapter here.

 Diplomas Now, the program that combines Talent Development whole school reform with enhanced student supports and early warning systems, recently won a $30 million federal Investing in Innovation (i3) validation award (plus a $6 million matching grant from the PepsiCo Foundation) to expand the model to 60 middle and high schools in 10 districts over the next five years.
 Talent Development/Diplomas Now was one of 49 winners out of approximately 1,700 applicants and the only secondary turnaround group with national reach to win one of the major awards.
 The award was guided by recommendations from an outside panel of experts who evaluated each of the applicants based on the evidence of their programs’ effectiveness.